Nashville Bombing Could Be A Domestic Terrorist Attack Aimed At Police, Commentator Claims

 An explosion that rocked downtown Nashville on Christmas morning may have been an act of domestic terrorism aimed at police, a political commentator says.

-As ABC 7 News reported, a large explosion damaged buildings and wounded three people in the city early on Christmas morning, an act that authorities said was intentional.
+As ABC 7 News reported, a large explosion damaged buildings and wounded three people in the city early on Christmas morning — an act that authorities said was intentional.
 Video from the moments before the blast showed a loud audio recording warning residents to evacuate the area, following by a blast that shook buildings and shattered windows.

 The Nashville Police Department said that officers were called to the area for gunshots being fired just before 6 a.m.
-They reportedly found no evidence of a shooting, but did find a suspicious vehicle and called for a hazardous unit, the report noted.
-The RV exploded a short time later, reports indicated.
+They reportedly found no evidence of a shooting, but did find a suspicious vehicle and called for a hazardous unit, the outlet noted.
+The RV then exploded a short time later.

-Authorities continued to scour downtown for any signs of other explosives and closed parts of downtown to traffic.
+Authorities continued to search for any signs of other explosives and closed parts of downtown to traffic.

 Our canine teams are doing protective sweeps in the downtown area.
 Traffic downtown is restricted. pic.twitter.com/SAH25JZwIg